mercadopago/devsite-docs/guides/instore-payments/mp-point/create-point.en.md

 ## 1. Integration via Deep Linking

-One of the alternatives to integrate with MercadoPago Point is through a deep link.
+One of the alternatives to integrate with Mercado Pago Point is through a deep link.
 When this _link_ is accessed, it will be intercepted as a  _Point-handled address_.

 In the request to this _link_, different parameters can be sent, which will be verified by the Point app and impacted in the payment.
-Once the request to this link is made, the seller will be redirected to the MercadoPago Point app to enter the customer’s card and thus charge the customer.
+Once the request to this link is made, the seller will be redirected to the Mercado Pago Point app to enter the customer’s card and thus charge the customer.

 Once the payment is processed, the user will be redirected to the `success_url` or `fail_url`, depending on the payment status.
 This must be intercepted in order to return the user to the application flow.